Tallapoosa County, Alabama

-Tallapoosa County is located in the east-central portion of the U.S. state of Alabama.
+Tallapoosa County is a county located in the east-central portion of the U.S. state of Alabama.
 As of the 2020 census, the population was 41,311.
 Its county seat is Dadeville.
 Its largest city is Alexander City.

 Etymology

 The name Tallapoosa is of Creek origin; many Creek villages were located along the banks of the lower river before Indian Removal in the 19th century.
+Tallapoosa County, Alabama is named after the Tallapoosa River, which may mean "pulverized rock" in the Choctaw language.
+Tallapoosa is of Creek origin and may mean "grandmother town" in the Muscogee language.
+The Tallapoosa branch of the Muscogee tribe is considered one of the oldest groups in the Southeast.
+The river was a major population center for the Creek Indians before the early 19th century.

 History

+In 1832, Tallapoosa County was created from lands ceded by the Creek Indians in the Treaty of Cusseta.
+The first county seat was the Creek town of Okfuskee.
+The forced removal of the Creeks in 1836 and 1837 was followed by a frantic gold rush, bringing a flood of profit seekers and settlers.

-Tallapoosa County was established on December 18, 1832.
-A southwest strip of the county was detached to become a portion of Elmore County when it was established on February 15, 1866.
+Established on December 18, 1832.
+Tallapoosa County's southwest strip of the county was detached from Tallapoosa County to become a portion of Elmore County when it was established on February 15, 1866.

+The Battle of Horseshoe Bend was fought in the territory that would become Tallapoosa County in 1814.
+This battle effectively ended the Creek War.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 766 sqmi, of which 717 sqmi is land and 50 sqmi (6.5%) is water.
+According to the United States Census Bureau, the county has a total area of 766 sqmi, of which 717 sqmi is land and 50 sqmi (6.5%) is water.
 The county is located in the Piedmont region of the state.

 The county is intersected by the Tallapoosa River.